 Jean-Baptiste Pingault, head of lab

-Jean-Baptiste is a Lecturer at the Department of Clinical, Educational and Health Psychology (CEPH), University College London (UCL), as well as a visiting researcher at the Social, Genetic, and Developmental Psychiatry centre, King’s College London (KCL).
+Jean-Baptiste is a Professor of Developmental Psychopathology and Genetics at the Department of Clinical, Educational and Health Psychology (CEPH), University College London (UCL), as well as a visiting researcher at the Social, Genetic, and Developmental Psychiatry centre, King’s College London (KCL).

 He is currently a MQ Transforming Mental Health Fellow.
 Prior to his arrival in London with a European Marie Curie Fellowship, he has done research in France, Brazil and Canada.
 More information at: